agileforge/ngx-wlog/README.md

 NgxWlog (Angular Web Log) is an Angular logger that is inspired by the known [NLog](https://nlog-project.org/) .NET logger.

 Main feature are:
 * Create named loggers from static method.
-Logger is not injectable so that you can even use it un static methods or non injected classes.
+Logger is not injectable so that you can even use it on static methods or non injected classes.
 * Configure multiple loggers with filters and targets
 * Manage log levels
 * Reconfigure logs at runtime